deceze/ejabberd-extauth-PHP/README.md

 Then just configure your ejabberd correctly to point to the script for external authentication.

-The child class only needs to worrying about implementing the actual authentication handling methods, which should return `true` or `false`.
+The child class only needs to worry about implementing the actual authentication handling methods, which should return `true` or `false`.
 These methods are:

 - `bool authenticate( string $user, string $server, string $password )`